Fact check: German TV channel's election rehearsal goes awry — and is used as bait | DW | 25.09.2021

 TV viewers in Germany watching a popular quiz show were left flummoxed when a news ticker appeared to show the projected results of the German election two days before polls opened.
 Far-right leaders seized the moment.

-Das Erste has apologized for the 'technical glitch' during the TV channel's test run preparations ahead of the German election
+Das Erste has apologized for the 'technical glitch' during the TV channel's test run while preparing for the German election

 German public broadcaster Das Erste has apologized for "accidentally" airing the "fictitious" projected election results — but the gaffe has since been used to fuel baseless claims of election rigging.